OfficeDev/office-js-docs-pr/docs/develop/parent-to-dialog.md

 ---
 title: Passing data and messages to a dialog box from its host page
-description: 'Learn how to pass data to a dialog from the host page' ms.date: 03/11/2020
+description: 'Learn how to pass data to a dialog from the host page by using the messageChild and DialogParentMessageReceived APIs' ms.date: 03/11/2020
 localization_priority: Normal
 ---

-# Passing data and messages to a dialog box from its host page
+# Passing data and messages to a dialog box from its host page (preview)

-Microsoft is now making available for preview new APIs for messaging from the [host page](dialog-api-in-office-add-ins.md#open-a-dialog-box-from-a-host-page) to the dialog box.
+Your add-in can send messages from the [host page](dialog-api-in-office-add-ins.md#open-a-dialog-box-from-a-host-page) to a dialog box using the `messageChild()` method of the [Dialog](/javascript/api/office/office.dialog) object.

 > [!Important]
 >